sli857/OS_XV6-Scheduler/README.md

-# Administrivia

-- **Due date**: October 24th, 2023 at 11:59pm.
-- **Handing it in**:
-  - Copy all of the modified xv6 files to `~cs537-1/handin/<cslogin>/P4/`.
-  - Turn in a screenshot of your graphs to Canvas.
-- Late submissions
-  - Projects may be turned in up to 3 days late but you will receive a penalty of 10 percentage points for every day it is turned in late.
-  - Slip days:
-    - In case you need extra time on projects,  you each will have 2 slip days for individual projects and 2 slip days for group projects (4 total slip days for the semester).
-After the due date we will make a copy of the handin directory for on time grading.
-    - To use a slip day you will submit your files with an additional file `slipdays.txt` in your regular project handin directory.
-This file should include one thing only and that is a single number, which is the number of slip days you want to use (ie. 1 or 2).
-Each consecutive day we will make a copy of any directories which contain one of these slipdays.txt files.
-    - After using up your slip days you can get up to 90% if turned in 1 day late, 80% for 2 days late, and 70% for 3 days late.
-After 3 days we won't accept submissions.
-    - Any exception will need to be requested from the instructors.
-    - Example slipdays.txt
-      ``` c
-      1
-      ```
-- Some tests are provided at ~cs537-1/tests/P4.
-There is a README.md file in that directory which contains the instructions to run the tests.
-The tests are partially complete and you are encouraged to create more tests.
-- Questions: We will be using Piazza for all questions.
-- Collaboration: The assignment must be done by yourself.
-Copying code (from others) is considered cheating.
-[Read this](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/dontcheat.html) for more info on what is OK and what is not.
-Please help us all have a good semester by not doing this.
-- This project is to be done on the [Linux lab machines](https://csl.cs.wisc.edu/docs/csl/2012-08-16-instructional-facilities/), so you can learn more about programming in C on a typical UNIX-based platform (Linux).
-Your solution will be tested on these machines.

 # xv6 MLFQ Scheduler

 You will implement a multi-level feedback queue scheduler with cpu decay for xv6 in this project.
 Process priorities will be set using their prior cpu usage (details below), and processes which have used less cpu recently will have higher priority.
 This is a different MLFQ scheduler than presented in OSTEP, but the principle of adjusting priority based on prior cpu usage is the same.
 You will also implement a `nice()` system call, which lowers the priority of a process.
 On every tick, the scheduler will schedule the runnable process with the highest priority, or round-robin amongst processes with the same priority.